silktide/syringe/README.md

 `MasterConfigBuilder` takes the list of files and paths that we'll want to load from and recursively parses the files to build up a in-order list of `FileConfig`'s, which represent each config file we've been asked to load either through the initial config, imports or inherits.

-These are then merged into a MasterConfig.php, which handles merging any services together based on their weight, a property decided based on whether the key was loaded from an aliased File.
+These are then merged into a MasterConfig.php, which handles merging any services together based on their weight, a property decided based on whether the key was loaded from an namespaced File.

 The `MasterConfig` is then passed into the `CompiledConfigBuilder` which handles aliasing, the building of tags and the merging of abstract configurations.